 The action is volatile–explosions and air spins galore.
-Robert Reynolds performance was amazing.
+Robert Reynolds performance was terrific.
 But it can’t be all good, right?
 I did have an issue with the villain, Ajax.
-He is a reasonable taunting villain, but I don’t feel he is big enough to have the entire Deadpool movie surrounding him.
+He is a reasonable taunting villain, but I don’t feel he is big enough to hold the entire Deadpool movie.
 The Ajax in the film is nothing like the one in the comics.
 The ending was flimsy with everything that it lacked.

-Deadpool makes a joke mid film, that the reason we only see Colossus and Negasonic Teenage Warhead throughout the film, is because they couldn’t afford to bring in the other X-men characters.
-Although this must be true, I think that they could have done better with the Xmen inclusion.
-They seemed like characters that were thrown into the plot just for the sake of having X-men , minus the bill for any of the other top billing actors.
+Deadpool makes a joke mid-film that the reason we only see Colossus and Negasonic Teenage Warhead throughout the film is that they couldn’t afford to bring in the other X-men characters.
+Although I believe this to be true, I think that they could have done better with the Xmen inclusion.
+Warhead and Colossus seemed like characters that were thrown into the plot just for the sake of having X-men, minus the bill for any of the other top billing actors.

 Colossus and Negasonic

-If only for the beauty of Collosus, I would recommend watching this film.
-Although their cameo was small, it was nice seeing Negasonic’s powers and Collosus’ metallic frame.
+If only for the beauty of Colossus, I would recommend watching this film.
+Although their cameo was small, it was nice seeing Negasonic’s powers and Colossus’ metallic frame.

 Slow motion action scenes

-What you will find in this movie that you won’t find in X-Men films, is alot of cursing and even more gore.
+What you will find in this movie that you won’t find in X-Men films, is a lot of cursing and even more gore.
 Deadpool does not merely knock out his opponents.
-When he takes someone out they are pretty much dead and the makers of this film did not skimp on how graphic these kill scenes came out to be.
+When he takes someone out, they are pretty much dead, and the makers of this film did not skimp on making the explicit kill scenes.

 Dead pool’s humor

 Deadpool’s humor was used in the marketing of this film, way before the movie was released in theaters.
-So it is no surprise that Deadpool’s humor is one of the bonuses of the film.
+So it is no surprise that his silliness is one of the bonuses of the film.
 He is witty and sarcastic.
 I have to say that most of his jokes were laugh out loud funny and not just clever remarks that you snort at.